percona/community/content/blog/2022-2-15-how-to-publish-blog-post.md

 In this article I will explain in detail how to publish a post in our Community Blog.

-I tried to prepare detailed instructions so that even a non-technical person could publish the post.
+We tried to prepare detailed instructions so that even a non-technical person could publish the post.
 If you have any difficulties at any step we will be glad to help, just [contact us](#assistance-and-support).

 ## Preparing the environment and tools for publishing a post.